5 Misconceptions About the Solo Parent ID

-Employed single parents are entitled to have seven (7) days parental leave.
-However, you must be a least one (1) year employed in your current company.
+Employed single parents are entitled to have seven (7) days of parental leave.
+However, you must be employed for at least one (1) year in your current company.

-This means that you can take a leave to perform parental duties and responsibilities.
+This means you can take a leave to perform parental duties and responsibilities.
 You can freely attend school programs, homeroom meetings, and enrollment.
-Aside from this, you can take care of the medical, social, spiritual and recreational needs of your child.
+Aside from this, you can take care of the medical, social, spiritual, and recreational needs of your child.

 Another benefit is the flexible working hours.
-This means that you may arrive or leave work at different times provided that you follow the core policy of the company.
-Finally, you are also protected from workplace discrimination based on your status as a single parent.
+You may arrive or leave work at different times, provided that you follow the company’s core policy.
+Finally, you are protected from workplace discrimination based on your status as a single parent.